SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 `
 ![connecting to the app catalog](../../images/azure-devops-spfx-15.png)

+> [!NOTE]
+> If you are using Office CLI to connect to your tenant for the first time, you need to perform an interactive logon with the account first.
+This is required to grant access to PnP Office 365 Management Shell application which is used by Office CLI to access your tenant on the account's behalf.
+Your task will otherwise fail to logon non-interactively.
+Details available on Office 365 CLI [User Guide](https://pnp.github.io/office365-cli/user-guide/connecting-office-365/)

 ### Adding the Solution Package to the App Catalog

 Upload the solution package to your App Catalog by adding another `Command Line` task and pasting the following command line in the `Script` field `o365 spo app add -p $(System.DefaultWorkingDirectory)/SpFxDevOps/drop/SharePoint/solution/sp-fx-devops.sppkg --overwrite`